Azure-Samples/function-eventhub-vnet/README.md

 ### Run locally

 If there is a desire to provision the Azure resources and [run the Azure Function locally](https://learn.microsoft.com/azure/azure-functions/functions-develop-local) (e.g. dev & debugging purposes), you can use AZD (use the `azd provision` command) to provision the resources.

-Once provisioned, update the [_local.settings.json_](https://learn.microsoft.com/azure/azure-functions/functions-develop-local#local-settings-file) file to refer to the newly provisioned Event Hub, Application Insights, and optionally Azure Storage (if not using Azurite).
+1. Ensure your local (currently logged in user) principal ID is specified in the `AZURE_PRINCIPAL_ID` environment variable for the current AZD environment.
+Setting this environment variable will set the appropriate RBAC for the logged in user (using identity-based connections).

+    ```text
+    AZURE_PRINCIPAL_ID="3a1811ee-0c6c-4d3d-9e94-4dba3f74b414"
+    ```

+    > NOTE: The `AZURE_PRINCIPAL_ID` environment variable should be added to the AZD environment after `azd init`.
+You can get this value manually by running the `az ad signed-in-user show --query id` command.

 1. Run the `azd provision` command to provision the Azure resources.
 When complete, several new environment variables will be added to the currently selected AZD environment file.